SystemsGenetics/FUNC-E/README.md

 ```
 Additionally, the `--ecut` option provides a p-value cutoff for enrichment, and the --outprefix provides the a prefix which is added to every output file created by this script.

+### Output Files
+When you run FUNC-E from the command-line, it generates five tab-delimited output files.
+If you provide an `--outprefix` argument (e.g., `--outprefix modules-enrichment`), that prefix will be prepended to each filename.
+Otherwise, the files will be named with just the `FUNC-E.` prefix.

+#### 1. Enriched Terms File (`*.FUNC-E.enriched_terms.tsv`)
+Contains all terms that passed the enrichment p-value cutoff (specified by `--ecut`).
+Each row represents one enriched term in one module.

+**Columns:**
+- `Module`: The module name from the query list
+- `ID_Space`: The namespace of the term (e.g., GO, IPR, KEGG)
+- `Vocabulary`: The specific vocabulary within the ID space (e.g., biological_process, molecular_function)
+- `Term`: The unique term identifier (e.g., GO:0008150)
+- `Name`: Human-readable term name
+- `Module Size`: Total number of genes in the module
+- `Count In Module`: Number of genes in the module annotated with this term
+- `Count In Background`: Total number of genes in the background annotated with this term
+- `Fishers p-value`: Raw p-value from Fisher's exact test
+- `Bonferroni`: Bonferroni-corrected p-value for multiple testing
+- `Benjamini`: Benjamini-Hochberg (FDR) corrected p-value for multiple testing

+#### 2. Clusters File (`*.FUNC-E.clusters.tsv`)
+Summarizes the clusters of enriched terms identified through kappa statistics.
+Each row represents one cluster.

+**Columns:**
+- `Module`: The module name
+- `Cluster Index`: Numeric identifier for the cluster (1, 2, 3, ...)
+- `Geometric Mean`: Geometric mean of p-values for all terms in the cluster
+- `EASE Score`: -log10 of the geometric mean (higher scores indicate stronger enrichment)
+- `Features`: List of genes/features that share the enriched terms in this cluster
+- `Enriched Terms`: List of term IDs included in this cluster

+#### 3. Cluster Terms File (`*.FUNC-E.cluster_terms.tsv`)
+A filtered version of the enriched terms file, containing only terms that were assigned to clusters.
+This combines information from both the enrichment analysis and clustering steps.

+**Columns:**
+- Same as the enriched terms file, plus:
+- `Cluster Index`: The cluster to which this term belongs

+This file is useful for focusing on the most biologically coherent groups of enriched terms, as clustering removes isolated or weakly-related terms.

+#### 4. Kappa Scores File (`*.FUNC-E.kappa.tsv`)
+Contains pairwise kappa similarity scores between genes that share enriched terms.
+These scores are used to perform the clustering.

+**Columns:**
+- `Feature1`: First gene/feature in the pair
+- `Feature2`: Second gene/feature in the pair
+- `Module`: The module containing both features
+- `Score`: Cohen's kappa score (ranges from -1 to 1; values closer to 1 indicate higher similarity)
+- `Overlap`: Number of enriched terms shared between the two features

+Only gene pairs with kappa scores above the `--similarity_threshold` (default 0.35) are included.

+#### 5. Enriched Features File (`*.FUNC-E.efeatures.tsv`)
+Lists all genes/features that have at least one enriched term, along with the terms enriched for that gene.

+**Columns:**
+- `Feature`: The gene/feature name
+- `Module`: The module containing this feature
+- `Term`: A list of all enriched term IDs associated with this feature

+This file is useful for quickly identifying which genes contributed to the enrichment signal and what terms they are associated with.

+### Understanding Enrichment vs. Clustering

+FUNC-E performs two distinct analyses: **enrichment** and **clustering**.
+Understanding the difference between these steps is important for interpreting your results.

+#### Enrichment Analysis
+Enrichment analysis identifies individual functional terms that are statistically over-represented in your gene list compared to the genomic background.
+This is done using Fisher's exact test for each term independently.

+**What it tells you:**
+- Which specific functional annotations appear more frequently in your gene list than expected by chance
+- The statistical significance of each term (p-value)
+- How many genes in your list are annotated with each term

+**Output:** The `*.enriched_terms.tsv` file contains all terms that pass your p-value cutoff (`--ecut`).

+**Limitations:** Enrichment analysis often produces long lists of related or redundant terms.
+For example, if your genes are involved in "DNA replication," you might see dozens of enriched terms like "DNA replication," "DNA-dependent DNA replication," "nuclear DNA replication," "DNA replication initiation," etc. While all are statistically significant, they represent overlapping biological concepts.

+#### Clustering Analysis
+Clustering groups related enriched terms together based on the similarity of the genes annotated with those terms.
+FUNC-E uses **Cohen's kappa statistics** to measure how similarly two genes are annotated, then clusters genes (and their associated terms) that share similar annotation patterns.
+This clustering approach is adapted from the methodology developed by the [DAVID (Database for Annotation, Visualization and Integrated Discovery)](https://david.ncifcrf.gov/) tool.

+**What it tells you:**
+- Which groups of enriched terms represent coherent biological themes
+- Which genes share similar functional annotation patterns
+- The overall strength of each functional theme (EASE score)

+**Output:** The `*.clusters.tsv` and `*.cluster_terms.tsv` files contain the clustered results.

+**Benefits:** Clustering reduces redundancy and helps identify the major biological themes in your data.
+Instead of reviewing hundreds of individual terms, you can focus on a smaller number of term clusters, each representing a distinct biological process or function.

+#### How They Work Together

+1. **Enrichment first:** FUNC-E identifies all significantly enriched terms (those with p-value ≤ `--ecut`)
+2. **Kappa calculation:** For genes with enriched terms, FUNC-E calculates pairwise similarity scores based on shared term annotations
+3. **Clustering:** Genes with similar annotation patterns are grouped, and their associated enriched terms form clusters
+4. **Filtering:** Only clusters meeting size requirements (controlled by `--final_group_membership`) are retained

+#### Which Results Should You Use?

+- **Use enriched terms** (`*.enriched_terms.tsv`) when:
+  - You want a complete list of all significant functional annotations
+  - You need to identify every specific term that is over-represented
+  - You plan to perform your own downstream filtering or analysis

+- **Use clustered terms** (`*.cluster_terms.tsv` and `*.clusters.tsv`) when:
+  - You want a high-level summary of biological themes
+  - Your enrichment results contain many redundant or related terms
+  - You need to prioritize the most important functional categories
+  - You're preparing results for publication or presentation

+**Note:** Not all enriched terms will appear in clusters.
+Terms that don't cluster well with others (isolated terms with unique annotation patterns) are excluded from the clustering results but remain in the enrichment results.
+This is by design—clustering focuses on identifying coherent functional themes rather than individual signals.

 ## Using the API